sgchun/nps/README.md

      ...
      ```

-   - The *PREFORMATTED* format is the native format for NPS, and we provide summary statistics of [our test cases](https://github.com/sgchun/nps#test-cases) in this format so that they are testable without extra conversion steps.
+   - The *PREFORMATTED* format is the native format for NPS.
+We provide summary statistics of [our test cases](https://github.com/sgchun/nps#test-cases) in this format so that NPS can run on them directly without conversion.
 This is a tab-delimited text file format, and rows must be sorted by chromosome numbers and positions of SNPs.
 The following seven columns are required:
      - **chr**: chromosome name starting with "chr."
 NPS expects only chromosomes chr1-chr22.
      - **pos**: base position of SNP.
      - **ref** and **alt**: reference and alternative alleles of SNP.